top of page

 Yet, your organization and the services you provide cannot force individual change.
 You can only provide the resources and opportunities needed to support people as they choose to change their lives.
 And what that change looks like must be determined by the participants themselves.

 Encouraging active participation means making people full partners in their own services.
+Too often, the most vulnerable are left out of identifying and solving societal problems.
+No matter how much you study a challenge or social barrier, the people who experience that challenge will always be the true experts.
 Much like the trend of person-centered care in healthcare, social-good organizations should consider the needs, values, and desires of program participants as they work together to achieve the best outcomes in the social determinants of health.

 Organizations who successfully put participants at the center focus on aligning measurable organizational goals with the outcomes their participants wish to achieve.
 Another way to think about this is aligning the organization’s “why” with their participants’ “why.”
 Your organization’s whys and your participants’ whys, while they certainly overlap, are distinct and unique from one another.
 And maintaining a sort of dual-vision throughout your work—looking from the inside out, as well as the from the outside in—is essential to reflect upon and to align both perspectives to each and every aspect of your organization’s programs and services.

 The core of an organization’s why lies in its mission statement.
+The mission statement holds the essence of why the organization exists and the social challenge you’re meant to be solving.
 The core of the participants’ why is the reason they are engaging with your organization in order to better their lives.
 Understanding your participants’ whys and integrating their voices into all aspects of your proposed solutions will add the depth and the “what’s in it for them” component that is needed to ensure you are meeting their needs and achieving the best outcomes.

 Move to Prosper